 Note: My favorite resources for gymnastics parents are found in this post.
 Really, they are amazing tools for parents who want to make the most of their child’s gymnastics journey!

-Perhaps you wanted to provide an active outlet for your daughter or allow her to improve coordination and confidence.
+Perhaps you wanted to provide an active outlet for your daughter or allow her to improve coordination and increase confidence.
 Maybe you thought she’d enjoy an activity with her friends or benefit from similar experiences you had as a gymnast.

 Whatever your reasoning, the motivation I assume as with most parents, was to add value to your child’s life!